bergano65/azure-docs.ru-ru/articles/azure-monitor/app/proactive-arm-config.md

             "name": "Failure Anomalies - my-app",
             "location": "global",
             "properties": {
-                  "description": "Detects a spike in the failure rate of requests or dependencies", "state": "Enabled",
+                  "description": "Failure Anomalies notifies you of an unusual rise in the rate of failed HTTP requests or dependency calls.", "state": "Enabled",
                   "severity": "2",
                   "frequency": "PT1M",